gucluahmt/thinkorswim_trade_data_validator/README.md

 # Thinkorswim Trade Analytics Pipeline

-This project simulates a real-world trade analysis pipeline inspired by Thinkorswim, a trading platform offered by Charles Schwab.
+This project simulates a robust trade analytics pipeline inspired by Thinkorswim, a trading platform developed by Charles Schwab.
+It replicates real-world trading data scenarios to enable validation, anomaly detection, and analytical insights using Python.

-It demonstrates how a Senior Business Analyst can build a modular and scalable Python-based system to detect execution issues, validate order data, and flag anomalies in high-volume trading logs.
+As a Senior Business Analyst, I designed this solution to reflect production-level data quality checks and to empower QA teams, developers, and business users with actionable reporting and traceability.

 ---
+## How It Works

+1. **Data Generation**: Realistic trade orders are generated with varied types (Market, Limit, Stop), statuses, and quantities using custom Python scripts.
+2. **Execution Analysis**: Anomalies such as high quantity + pending status are flagged using `lambda` and `np.where()` logic.
+3. **Validation Check**: Zero-quantity executions and unknown statuses are filtered for QA reporting.
+4. **Report Output**: Clean CSV files are exported to support QA or dashboard integration.

 ## 🚀 Project Objectives